 - provide transitional support for learners entering the world of work

 - assess and support the development of the five foundation elements of literacy.

-Data will be gathered, using the following methods:
+Data was gathered, using the following methods:

 - Diagnostic and observational assessments of the five foundation elements of literacy at programme entry and exit.